tshi13/Do-It/doc/srs/srs_it5.md

 - As a user, I want to be able to create private groups that are cost-protected, meaning only users with above a certain threshold of coins can join, so that I can form a group with experienced members with more coins
 - As a user, I want to be able to leave a group so that I am not in the group anymore
 - As a user, I want to have a group of buttons that includes groups and personal tasks, grouped together in the corner of the page
-- As a user, I want the createGroup UI to be easily navigable and user-friendlys
+- As a user, I want the createGroup UI to be easily navigable and user-friendly

 #### Logos and landing page
 - As a user, I want to see a user-friendly landing page with good UI and the apperance of the DoIt logo on the website, possible as a watermark or picture